Energinet-DataHub/energy-origin/doc/architecture/adr/0009-PROPOSAL-nuget-mockhttp.md

 ## Considered Options

-* Use a library that mocks `HttpClient`. [richardszalay/mockhttp](https://github.com/richardszalay/mockhttp) seems to be most popular
+* Use a library that mocks `HttpClient`. [richardszalay/mockhttp](https://github.com/richardszalay/mockhttp) seems to be the most popular.
 * Using Moq (or write our own implementation) to replace HttpMessageHandler within HttpClient

 ---